canmet-energy/docker-adlmflexnetserver/README.md

 =================
 [![Docker Automated buil](https://img.shields.io/docker/automated/haysclark/adlmflexnetserver.svg?maxAge=2592000)](https://hub.docker.com/r/haysclark/adlmflexnetserver/builds/) [![Docker Stars](https://img.shields.io/docker/stars/haysclark/adlmflexnetserver.svg?maxAge=2592000)](https://hub.docker.com/r/haysclark/adlmflexnetserver/) [![](https://img.shields.io/docker/pulls/haysclark/adlmflexnetserver.svg)](https://hub.docker.com/r/haysclark/adlmflexnetserver 'DockerHub') [![license](https://img.shields.io/github/license/mashape/apistatus.svg)]()
 ## Installing Software On CanmetEnergy Computers
-Simply run this shortcut and it will configure to install AutoCad, Revit and other supports software and libraries.
+Simply run this shortcut and it will configure to install AutoCad, Revit and other supporting software and libraries.
 ```sh
 \\s-bcc-nas2\groups\Common Projects\HBS_software_development_archive\Autodesk\NRCan-CanmetENERGY
 ```
 This is all the end user should need to do.
 It should automatically point to the licence server.

 That's it!

 If it does not contact to the licence server, talk to Meli to get the IP of Elmo and add this to your windows environment variable.
 The @ symbol is important.
 If you do not know how to set a system variable contact IT support and have them add it.
 ```sh
 ADSKFLEX_LICENSE_FILE @<the licence ip here>
 ```

 ## Installing AutoDesk licence server (System Admin of Licence server only!!!)
 ## Requirements
 * A system running Docker 1.8 or above. (instruction are for Linux, but could be modified for Windows.)